 Walking With Satellites

-This ongoing project works with reflective walking workshops to try and build a new mythology for the GPS satellite network.
+This project uses reflective walking workshops to critique and re-think the GPS satellite network.
 Most uses of GPS concentrate on navigation, time-keeping and social media, but this is just the tip of an iceberg of meaning.
 How are meanings around place constructed, not by the user, but by a network of satellites, ground stations, sensors and physical and political topographies?
 How does meaning emerge across the infrastructure?
 What new stories can we tell about GPS beyond the presence of a blue dot on a map?
 How does the constant presence of our devices and the spatial networks they are connected to alter our sense experience?
 The collective term for an array of satellites is a constellation.
 How could we re-name and re-narrativise a constellation of satellites in the same way our ancestors did for the stars?

 This project has been presented in a number of forums with a number of different focuses.
-In each case what is constant is the use of a walking workshop followed by a period of reflective writing and drawing to try and tease out the meanings both which are implicit in and possible to draw from the GPS network.
-This technique also forms part of my PhD research in Media & Arts Technology at Queen Mary, University of London.
+Documentation can be found below.
+The work forms part of my PhD research in Media & Arts Technology at Queen Mary, University of London.
 Links to the PhD thesis and the articles that emerged from this research can be found here.

 Sound Development City (Madrid / Casablanca) (tumblr) September 2016